thomatou/reddit/README.md

 </p>

 A likely explanation for this trend is that posting at 4am PST corresponds to the moment when users on the East Coast are waking up (+3 hours), and when users in Europe are having lunch (+8 hours).
 Those users are likely to be browsing for new content on the website at that time, resulting in upvotes shortly after posting, which in turn leads to a prefential treatment by Reddit's ranking algorithm.

+## Conclusion

+The degree of the poster, the time of submission, and the field of science